 What Kind of Cases?

-Overall, the report found that sentences, while consistently lower than the guideline minimum for most offense types, still heavily reflect the guidelines.
+Overall, the report found that sentences still heavily reflect the guidelines.
+This happened even while being consistently lower than the guideline minimum for most offense types.

 The Sentencing Guidelines are not strictly mandatory.
 We’ve seen this in many cases, some recent.
 Nevertheless, they continue to cast a dark cloud over sentencing proceedings to this day.
 Judges start and too often end with sentences within the Sentencing Guideline range.